CMS and Clinical Guidelines

 Published a final rule 42 C.F.R § 482.42

-Beginning early 2020, the CMS Conditions of Participation will require Hospitals to “demonstrate adherence to nationally recognized infection prevention and control guidelines for reducing the transmission of infections, as well as best practices for improving antibiotic use where applicable, and for reducing the development and transmission of HAIs and antibiotic-resistant organisms.”
+Since early 2020, the CMS Conditions of Participation has required hospitals to “demonstrate adherence to nationally recognized infection prevention and control guidelines for reducing the transmission of infections, as well as best practices for improving antibiotic use where applicable, and for reducing the development and transmission of HAIs and antibiotic-resistant organisms.”

 CMS Compliance will require: